Judge acquits man of misdemeanors in Capitol riot trial

 “The idea that he thought he had permission to do that is nonsense,” Romano said.

-Other riot defendants have also claimed police waved them in or said they could enter.
+Other riot defendants have claimed police waved them in or said they could enter.

 McFadden presided over a bench trial last month for Cuoy Griffin, a county official in New Mexico.
 The judge on March 22 convicted Griffin of illegally entering restricted U.S. Capitol grounds but acquitted him of engaging in disorderly conduct.